 There is a hiking trail from the back of the temple that will take you to the top of Mt.
 Nakui.
-For those who would like to get to the 360° view from the top without a long hike, take the road behind the temple and drive up to the 5th station (park where the toilets are) and from there it is only a 30 min walk which is great for families with grade school kids and older!
+For those who would like to get to the 360° view from the top without a long hike, take the road behind the temple and drive up to the mountain (park where the toilets are) and walk a few minutes up to get to the trailhead, from there it is only a 30 min walk which is great for families with grade school kids and older!

 Hidden in the back, you will have to walk up around the temple area to get a view of the majestic “Jusanto” pagoda.